 At a time when TL numbers had been seriously depleted in Australia, when thousands of schools and students were, and still are, without the advantage of a qualified teacher librarian (as high as 50% in some states) and as reading standards continued to fall, The Hub was born.
-Seven years ago, July 2007, saw the beginning of this advocacy group and web blog.
+Five years ago, July 2007, saw the beginning of this advocacy group and web blog.

 In the beginning our only agenda was to respond where appropriate in the media, contact politicians with the research on the value of trained teacher librarians, and to urge our professional bodies to act.